ncats/bard/README.md

 Plugins
 -------

 The REST API also supports the concept of plugins - user contributed Java classes that appear as resources in the REST hierarchy.
-See
+See the
-[`plugins/`](https://github.com/ncatsdpiprobedev/bardplugins) for some examples.
+[plugin repository](https://github.com/ncatsdpiprobedev/bardplugins) for some examples.
 A more detailed description of how plugins should be written can be found [here](https://github.com/ncatsdpiprobedev/bard/wiki/Plugins).
 Plugins are built & deployed separately from the main BARD API.
 A proxy server in front of all BARD resources performs the appropriate redirection